 We try to do things as naturally as possible on the farm.
 We do not use unnecessary chemicals for vegetation control or on our animals.
 We use Spalding Fly Predators (natural, safe wasps that parasitize fly pupae) and the chickens to help control flies, and have recently added an all-natural flyrepellent to our pest control.
-We compost the manure that collects when the animals are not on pasture to use on our pastures and garden.

 Please visit the rest of our pages to find out more about our philosophy and activities here at the farm.
 We hope you enjoy your visit!